 Please arrive about 15 minutes early, so that you are unloaded, changed, and ready to begin at the start time.
 Arriving late will cut into your instructional time, and that of others on the course.

-- Friday Evening Session (6:00PM – 8:00PM): We will meet at Fun Mountain (804 Murdock Road) where we will spend the evening reviewing advanced flatwater skills such as running draws, off-side stroke, bracing, edging, and foot positions.
+- Friday Evening Session (6:00PM – 8:00PM): We will spend the evening reviewing advanced flatwater skills such as running draws, off-side stroke, bracing, edging, and foot positions.
+Location to be determined.

 - Saturday (9:00 AM – 5:00 PM): Saturday will be spent on the Whitemouth River near Elma, Manitoba.
 Participants will learn about river safety and river paddling skills (eddy turns, ferries, surfing standing waves, etc.).
 We will conclude the day with a river run down the Whitemouth River.